 However, it doesn’t cover Kyushu or Tohoku regions.
 It may be because the Hosokawa and Miyoshi clans were in control of the Shikoku region and had contact with the Shogunate in Kyoto, which may have contributed to the author’s knowledge of the region.

-During the Warring States period (around the 15th century), the rivalry between warlords intensified.
-They studied the crests of local families to control them.
+During the Warring States period (around the 15th century), warlords’ rivalry intensified.
+To control local families, they studied the crests of their rivals.

 When Uesugi Kenshin, the lord of Echigo, conquered the Kanto region in 1561, he compiled a list of the family crests of the great lords of the Kanto region.
-The book contains the Kamon of 251 families in the area centering on Kozuke and Shimotsuke, and extending to Musashi, Awa, Kazusa, Shimousa, and Hitachi.
+The book contains the Kamon of 251 families centering on Kozuke and Shimotsuke, extending to Musashi, Awa, Kazusa, Shimousa, and Hitachi.

 In other regions of Japan, such as Awa, the Awa Kika Bakumon Hikae (The Family Crest Record in Awa Province) was compiled in the 1570s, recording the family crests of the various generals under the Miyoshi clan.